KS3cur1ty/Lynx/README.md

 ## About this tool
 Lynx is a Linux Keylogger with many great features, described in the [Features](#Features) section.

+Version: 2.0

 _DISCLAIMER : This tool was made only for educational purposes.
 I strongly advise against using it on machines you don't own or in any other way that is forbidden in your country/region.
 I am not responsible for your actions._

 ## Features
+- Works on Windows and Linux
 - Sends logs by email or FTP
 - Sends system information
 - Hybrid Encryption